 Many Democratic politicians, meanwhile, have avoided aligning themselves with Barber or publicly praising his work – which includes the sit-ins and acts of civil disobedience that resulted in 54 arrests at the legislature last week.

-A rally in support of the law featured House Speaker Tim Moore, attorney general candidate Sen. Buck Newton, Rep. Dan Bishop of Charlotte and House Speaker Pro Tem Paul Stam of Apex.
+A rally in support of the law featured House Speaker Tim Moore, attorney general candidate Sen. Buck Newton, Rep. Dan Bishop of Charlotte and House Speaker Pro Tem Paul Stam of Apex.4.
+Puerto Rico will miss a giant debt payment.

 They were on stage with the Rev. Mark Creech’s Christian Action League, Tami Fitzgerald’s N.C.
 Values Coalition and Ron Baity’s Return America.
 Those groups have been the state’s strongest opponents of LGBT rights, and their leaders have made controversial statements.